Trumpiter-max/Web-Hacking-101/Server-Side/command.md

 Get detail at [here](https://portswigger.net/web-security/os-command-injection)

+Type of OS command injection attack:
+ - Result-Based Command Injection
+ - Blind Command Injection
+  - The Time-Based Technique
+  - File-Based Technique

 ---

 [Lab 1](https://portswigger.net/web-security/os-command-injection/lab-simple)

 Description of this lab: execute the whoami command to determine the name of the current user

-Check the source code, we can see in js folder having 2 file:
+Check the source code, we can see in JS folder having 2 files:

  - stockCheckPayload.js
     ```js